dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ## Unable to grant special permissions to apps (ie. Camera Access to Zoom)

-With version 0.2.5, this issue should be full resolved
+With version 0.2.5, this issue should be fully resolved

 ::: details 0.2.4 and older Work-Around